ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-22-ethereum-classic-course-27-what-are-algorithmic-stablecoins/index.md

 Algorithmic stablecoins are guaranteed by other cryptocurrencies, such as Bitcoin, Ethereum, USDC, etc., and not by external reserves of the fiat currencies they seek to mimic as do convertible stablecoins.

-The algorithmic stablecoins themselves inside blockchains such as ETC are ERC-20 tokens.
+The algorithmic stablecoins themselves are ERC-20 tokens inside blockchains such as ETC.

 ## How do Algorithmic Stablecoins Work?